Medewi Surf Spot

-Friendly family run homestay style accommodation 12 minutes walk from the surf at Medewi.
+Friendly family run homestay style accommodation, Medewi Secret Surf Camp is 12 minutes walk from the surf at Medewi.
 It’s not the most ideal location however still well within walking distance and if you are hiring a scooter which most surfers do then you only a minute from checking the surf and getting wet.
 Great for extended stays in Medewi if you are on a budget.

 At Bombora Medewi Wave Lodge you’ll be sure to find yourself kicking back beachside, in the pool, or in the bar where you can easily keep tabs on the surf conditions.
-Adjacent to the beach, Bombora Medewi Wave lodge offers a comfortable and luxurious experience.
+Adjacent to the beach, Bombora Medewi Wave Lodge offers a comfortable and luxurious experience.
 Unlike your average Medewi surf accommodation, the Wave Lodge offers package experience deals ranging from massages to fishing, and trekking to diving.
-A step up from your traditional surf trip, Bombora Medewi Wave Lodge is the kind of place you can get your waves in and keep your girlfriend happy.
+A step up from your traditional surf trip, Bombora Medewi Wave Lodge is the kind of place you can get your waves in and enjoy absolute beachfront luxury.

 There are restaurants in some of the neighbouring hotels and plenty of spots to check out in the town.
 Just a short walk from the surf break, Mai Malu offers classic comfort food with an Indonesian twist.
 Continue through the town and you’re sure to find your local grocer or street food.